UNOBRIDGELab/Smartphone-Engagement/README.md

 # Smartphone-Engagement

-This repository provides complementary files related to an research project on Academic Smartphone Engagemnt.
+This repository provides complementary files related to an research project on Academic Smartphone Engagement.

 Inquiries should be directed to Kevin Lumbard - klumbard@unomaha.edu